brycewray/hugo-site/content/posts/2019/05/the-holy-mail.md

 [^timing]: Those of you who delight in leaving your inboxes loaded with email---who gleefully post screen caps of iPhones with five-digit "unread" badges on your chosen mail apps---well, I'm not one of you, nor could I ever be.
 When an email comes in, I want to know about it *now*.
 More often than not, I just Mark As Read and go about my business, but on occasion there *is* the one big-deal email I really *do* need to read and act on right away, and my Happy Path for email lets me do so.

-After all, it was football season, so why not do a good ol' end run?
+After all, it was football season, so why not do a good ol’ end run?

 So, over the last weekend of October, 2017, I signed up with FastMail, got a domain from Namecheap, set FastMail to use the domain for my new address, and set up forwarding (and copying of my existing IMAP mail) from Gmail to FastMail.